ome/omero-documentation/omero/developers/Python.rst

 libraries.

-From OMERO 5.6.0 release, the client library ``omero-py`` supports Python 3 and can be installed via ``pip``.
-We recommend you use a virtual environment:
+From OMERO 5.6.0 release, the client library ``omero-py`` supports Python 3 and is available on PyPI_ and Conda_.
+We recommend you use a virtual environment to install the client library:

+Install from PyPI_:

 .. parsed-literal::